 New international vendors include Nica Ceramica, selling hand-made ceramic vases and other products from Nicaragua that are difficult to find in Canada, and MisH MasH, featuring hand-made Christmas angel ornaments and little elephant figurines from Africa.

-This year, the market also offers gifts for the ecologically-minded with Eco Books 4 Kids offering books about Canadian wildlife that are printed on FSC or recycled paper with vegetable inks and non-toxic coatings, and Mistura & Fento’s handcrafted watches and sunglasses made from wood and other sustainable materials.
+This year, the market also offers gifts for the ecologically-minded with Eco Books 4 Kids offering safe place to buy modafinil online books about Canadian wildlife that are printed on FSC or recycled paper with vegetable inks and non-toxic coatings, and Mistura & Fento’s handcrafted watches and sunglasses made from wood and other sustainable materials.

 Tried and True …

 Recognizing that nothing succeeds like success, the market is delighted to welcome back many of the vendors that have helped build its reputation for European charm and epicurean choices.
 The signature array of mouth-watering German delectables will be back, including Glühwein (hot-spiced mulled wine), Bratwurst, Gulasch, Spätzle, Handbrot, German Pizza, and so much more.
 This year’s selection of German and Austrian beers includes Stiegl’s Radler, Stiegl’s Pilsner, Erdinger Weissbier, and Erdinger Dunkel.
 Sweet tooths can be satisfied at The Gingerbread Haus with its own line of artisanal German gingerbread, and ART Meets CHOCOLATE, which offers locally hand-crafted pieces of edible art.